-This was a very comfortable layer, and we gave it a high 9/10 score for this category.
+This is a very comfortable layer, and we gave it a high 9/10 score for this category.

 This was a comfortable fleece for all-day wear.
 The hand pockets were nice and roomy, though they don't have a zipper.
 That makes this fleece more comfortable to wear under a harness or hip belt, but don't put anything in there you want to lose!

-This was one of the standout models for breathability and we gave it a 10/10 for this category.
+This jacket is the most breathable model in our test group, and we gave it a 10/10 for this category.

-There's no doubt that part of the great breathability of this model comes from it being so light and thin.
+There's no doubt that part of the great breathability comes from it being so light and thin.
 It's a lot easier for your sweat to vent through a thinner fabric rather than a thicker one.
 The Deviator takes the breathability up a notch though thanks to the gridded fabric in the arms and back.
-We scored the Deviator and the Patagonia R1 Hoody at the top of the pack for this category, but note that the Deviator is thinner and lighter than the R1.
-The R1 will vent equally well in cold conditions, but in milder temps, say at 60 degrees, you may overheat faster in the R1 just because it is thicker than this one.
+The Deviator is thinner and lighter than the Patagonia R1 and the Rab Nucleus Hoody.
+Those models vent equally well in cold conditions, but in milder temps, say at 60 degrees, you may overheat faster in the R1 or Nucleus because they are thicker than the Deviator.
 The photos below show you how light and breathable the materials are in the back (left) and the front (right).

 This jacket has excellent layering ability, and it received a high score for this category as well.

 The trim fit and smooth front fabric let it fit under any number of other layers.
-In fact, we could fit in under every other model in this review.
-When it came to wearing it over other clothes, we could only wear it comfortably over a tank top or light T-shirt.
+In fact, we can fit in under all of the fleeces in this review.
+When it comes to wearing it over other clothes, we can only wear it comfortably over a tank top or light T-shirt.
 Keep that in mind if you don't like that trim a fit in your clothes.
-If you were hoping to wear it over a layer with long sleeves, you might want to size up on this one.
+If you are hoping to wear it over a layer with long sleeves, you might want to size up on this one.